django/channels/loadtesting/2016-09-06/README.rst

-Django Channels Load Testing Results - 09/06/2016
+Django Channels Load Testing Results for (2016-09-06)
 ===============

 The goal of these tests is to see how channels performs with normal HTTP traffic under heavy load with a control.